pgillet/spark-article/05-spark-operator.md

+# Spark Operator

-# Configuring and installing the Kubernetes Operator for Apache Spark
+## Configuring and installing the Kubernetes Operator for Apache Spark

 In this section, you use [Helm](https://github.com/kubernetes/helm) to deploy the [Kubernetes Operator for Apache Spark](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator) from the incubator [Chart](https://github.com/helm/charts/tree/master/incubator/sparkoperator) repository.
 Helm is a package manager you can use to configure and deploy Kubernetes apps.

-## Install Helm
+### Install Helm

 1. Downlad and install the `Helm` binary: